 When data is entered, it is entered as a record of a container.
 For example, records of all persons are entered as records of the Person container.
 These records are entered in a (data) entry form of the Person container, which is designed to contain data entry options for fields of the Person container (such as Name, ID, and Email).
 The Person entry form would also contain an option to link the Person record to a field value of another container (for example, to the Legal department, where Legal is the value of the Department container's Name field).
 In this way, a relationship is built between Person records and another container, say the Department container.
 It is through these relationships that records in different containers are linked and the data is available for structuring.
 For example, it would now be possible to list, say, all the persons in a company's different departments, or all the software contracts that expire in the next quarter.

-Also see How a Database Is Structured.
+Also see How the App's Data Is Structured.